mono424/oxymora/README.md

   - jquery          - used for more or less awesome js stuff :), https://jquery.com/
   - font-awesome    - used all over the place <3, http://fontawesome.io/
   - spinner         - used for example in button for backup, http://tobiasahlin.com/spinkit/
-  - hammerjs        - to let the menu toggle on swipe on mobile device
+  - hammerjs        - to let the menu toggle on swipe on mobile device http://hammerjs.github.io/
+  - dropzone        - a dropzone to allow the user to drop their backups to the Setup http://www.dropzonejs.com/
+  - checkmark anim. - nice checkmark svg css animation https://codepen.io/haniotis/pen/KwvYLO

 - ADDONS: pageLocker
   - vue.js